awscloudyorku/miguel-staticwebsite/README.md

-# AWS Cloud Club @ York University - Project 1: Static Website
+# Project 1: Static Website

 A modern, single-page landing website for the AWS Cloud Club at York University, built with React and deployed on AWS Amplify.